abbiepopa/blog_post_drafts/CrashCourseCNNs.md

 ANNs can be used for just about any prediction you want to make where you have a training set (in other words, it's supervised learning).
 CNNs particularly have been used for image classification.
 Though they can be used on other high dimensional data, and I am more and more seeing them applied to other applications including natural language processing, and training AI to play video games!
+The reason you might not be using ANNs with your own data is in general to get a high degree of accuracy you need a lot of data, whereas regression still works with (relatively) small datasets.

 # Play-around Sites